 01001000 01100101 01101100 01101100 01101111 00100000 01010111 01101111

 Each set of 8 digits represents one character in the text.

 To make things a little easier, binary data may also be represented as

 Hello World expressed in hex:

 48 65 6c 6c 6f 20 57 6f 72 6c 64

 To run an algorithm, all of the steps must be written in binary or hex so the computer can understand the instructions.

-You do NOT need to worry about binary or hexadecimal code to make your programs work!
+Fortunately, we do not need to worry about binary or hexadecimal code to make our programs work!

-Writing code using only 0s and 1s wastes time and energy.
-To fix this, many clever people designed ways to convert the text humans understand into the binary or hexadecimal forms needed by machines.
+Writing code using only 0s and 1s would be impractical, so many clever individuals designed ways to convert between the text readable by humans and the binary or hexadecimal forms needed by machines.

-These languages can be written and understood by humans, and each one has its own characteristic style and syntax.
+These high-level languages can be written and understood by humans, and each one has its own characteristic vocabulary, style, and syntax.